caputacp/booktrade/README.md

 5. Book uploading (Only inforamtion about the book you hold, not the book itself)
 6. Edit the information about the book.

 This is not an actual commercial project so cut it some slack.
-There are some security issues that I haven't considered yet nor that I've decided to. <i>Feel free to contribute and improve it.
-Just make sure you dont push script language in it(Javascript or jquery).</i>
+There are some security issues that I haven't considered yet nor that I've decided to. <b><i>Feel free to contribute and improve it.
+Just make sure you dont push script language in it(Javascript or jquery).</i></b>